 I went through a desperate time in my life when I turned 30.
-I was not married yet and I was sure God and I had a deal that I would be married before 30.
+I was not married yet and I was sure God and I had a “supposed-to” deal that I would be married before 30.
 By that time I had already served in churches for 12 years.
 In exchange for that I was supposed to be married by then.
 Especially so because some people in the church and a lot of people outside of my church family had a big problem that I was single.
 There was always suspicion.
 Suspicion with no grounds because I had pretty big boundaries.
 Yet I still had to navigate suspicion simply because I was single.
 As you know, too many people don’t know how to handle strong single called people.

 Turns out God and I didn’t have a deal.
 Now with hindsight wisdom there were a ton of reasons why I had to wait until I was 33 to get married.
 With hindsight wisdom I’m so glad I waited for the right one.

 But six months before my 30th birthday I was desperate.
 My “supposed-to” didn’t happen.
 I took my desperation out on God.